Skip to content

 Subject.UserID := AUserName;

-// Set custom claims if needed
+// Set custom JWT claims

-Subject.Language := 'en-US';
+Subject.Language := 'it-IT';

 end;